KeshariAshish/Photography-Web-page/README.md

 Created a photography web page for which I got some idea from the ACME PHOTOGRAPHY website.
-A little JQuery for the smooth scrolling
+A little JQuery for the smooth scrolling.
+The web page is only Tablet friendly so it won't work properly on the mobile.
+For mobile version use media query and specify the max-width.